Ferryhill railway station: Closure

 The service to Coxhoe along the truncated Sherburn branch was withdrawn by the NER as early as 1902 though the line remained open to goods traffic until 1966.
 Passenger services on the Byers Green branch were withdrawn beyond Spennymoor on 4 December 1939 and ended completely on 31 March 1952.
 The other branch lines radiating from Ferryhill were progressively closed between the 1940s and 1950s with the Leamside Line closing to local traffic on 28 July 1941, the former Clarence Railway main line to Stockton losing passenger services on 31 March 1952 and passenger services on the former GNEC&HJR route to Hartlepool being withdrawn on 9 June of the same year.

 In 1963 as part of the Beeching Axe, it was recommended that the station close.
 However, strong local opposition resulted in the station remaining open for passengers until 6 March 1967.
 It remained open as a goods-only station, but after the closure of Dean and Chapter in 1969, the station burnt down.
 The demolition contractors for the colliery in the 1970s also demolished the residual station building structures.

 Present and Future

-Little remains of the former station in 2014, although freight trains still service the Lafarge cement works at Thrislington Quarry to the north, which is scheduled to be redeveloped as a landfill site.
+Nothing remains of the former station, although freight trains still service the Lafarge cement works at Thrislington Quarry to the north, which is scheduled to be redeveloped as a landfill site.
 The junction between the ECML and line to Stockton & Middlesbrough remains in use, though the latter route is only open for freight traffic and occasional diversions.

 After the MP for Sedgefield, Paul Howell, raised the issue in the House of Commons in June 2020, a petition was launched to request the reopening of the station in August of that year and, in the November, the Department for Transport awarded up to £50,000 from the Restoring Your Railway Fund for an initial study to investigate the feasibility of the proposal.